rscohn2/syclreference/source/programming-model/memory-model.rst

 configurations.
 In this model, memory resides upon and is owned by either the host or the device and is specified by declaring a memory object.
-There are two different types of memory objects, :term:`Buffers` and :term:`Images`.
-Interaction of these memory objects between the host and device is accomplished via an :term:`Accessor`, which communicates the desired location of access, such as host or device, and the particular mode of access, such as read or write.
+There are two different types of memory objects, :term:`buffers` and :term:`images`.
+Interaction of these memory objects between the host and device is accomplished via an :term:`accessor`, which communicates the desired location of access, such as host or device, and the particular mode of access, such as read or write.